CURATORIAL CARE, HUMANISING PRACTICES

 DOWNLOAD THE PROGRAMME HERE

-Using the exhibition and photographic portraiture as a departure point, the conference will build upon a critical rethinking of curatorial practice, as traditionally bound to a colonial logic of collection, arrangement, ‘safe-keeping’ and display.
+Using the exhibition and photographic portraiture as a departure point, the conference built upon a critical rethinking of curatorial practice, as traditionally bound to a colonial logic of collection, arrangement, ‘safe-keeping’ and display.
 Challenging the authorial custodianship associated with this tradition, and its historic (but lingering) application in the ethnographic/raciogenic arrangement of marginalised bodies, proposed in this reappraisal is an ethical recourse to curatorial care – where contemporary practices linked to traditional understandings of curating, as a ‘caring for objects’, are reconstituted in relation to (re)-acknowledged subjectivities.

-Through an engagement with a multiplicity of critical approaches to collection, presentation and display, and the ways in which these practices impact upon audience engagement, participants will reflect on curation as a means to facilitate opportunities for intersubjective encounters, through the re-inscription of voices historically consigned to the objectifying violence and routine silencing of colonial modernity.
+Through an engagement with a multiplicity of critical approaches to collection, presentation and display, and the ways in which these practices impact upon audience engagement, participants reflected on curation as a means to facilitate opportunities for intersubjective encounters, through the re-inscription of voices historically consigned to the objectifying violence and routine silencing of colonial modernity.

 Bogues, A. 2010.
 Empire of Liberty: Power, Desire, & Freedom.
 London: University Press of New England: 119.

-The Curatorial Care Humanising Practices conference & interdisciplinary platform is supported by Autograph ABP, VIAD, UJ Arts & Culture, the University of Johannesburg, the British Council Connect ZA, and the U.S. Mission South Africa.
+The Curatorial Care Humanising Practices conference & interdisciplinary platform was supported by Autograph ABP, VIAD, UJ Arts & Culture, the University of Johannesburg, the British Council Connect ZA, and the U.S. Mission South Africa.